 The ASVAB tests cover general science, arithmetic reasoning, word knowledge, paragraph comprehension, numerical operations, coding speed, auto and shop information, mathematics knowledge, mechanical comprehension and electronics information.

-Understanding the asvab test
+Understanding the asvab test areas

 The ASVAB is a series of tests developed by the Department of Defense and is used by the U.S. Army to determine whether you have the mental aptitude to enlist.
 The ASVAB also helps determine which Military Occupational Specialties (MOS) you qualify for.
 The ASVAB is required to enlist in the U.S. Army and is valid for two years.
 The ASVAB may be given in a computerized version at a Military Entrance Processing Station (MEPS) or in a paper version at various Military Entrance Test (MET) sites around the country or at high schools and colleges.